 Volunteers working in the surgery department provide support to the Veterinarians and Veterinary Technicians in order to efficiently spay/neuter the thousands of animals who are surrendered to Animal Humane Society each year.
 Check for current availability.

 Volunteers evaluate the personalities of rabbits waiting for adoption based on their behavior and interactions with their environment and the volunteer.
 This information helps potential customers make informed decisions when adopting a rabbit.
 No prior rabbit experience necessary.
-This is an advanced volunteer role open only to volunteers who have completed at least 36 hours of service.
+This is an add-on, on-call volunteer role for active volunteers.

 One of the ways in which Animal Humane Society engages the community to help the animals is by providing training and behavior programming.
 These programs create well-behaved and manageable pets, which are more likely to stay in their current homes and less likely to end up in the shelter system.
 Through this work, volunteers play a pivotal support role in keeping animals in their homes.
 This role requires a weekly commitment.
 No experience necessary.
 Check for current availability.